 The F-1 is for those who wish to enroll in a:

-• Private elementary school
+- Private elementary school

-• High school
+- High school

-• College
+- College

-• University
+- University

 In order to qualify, you must show:

-• That you have other assets that would cause you to return home such as property, a car, family, a bank account, or a job offer.
+- That you have other assets that would cause you to return home, such as property, a car, family, a bank account, or a job offer.

-• That you can financially support yourself while you are in the U.S.
+- That you can financially support yourself while you are in the U.S.

-• That an institution for education has or will sponsor you for your visa.
+- That an institution for education has or will sponsor you for your visa.

 Find out about the F-1 OPT grace period.

-Summary: Difference Between F-1 and J-1 Visa
+Difference Between F-1 and J-1 Visa

 There are many differences between F-1 and J-1 visas.
-While both are suitable for foreign students and professionals that want to study in the U.S., some key differences are related to your ability to work during your studies and after the completion of your studies.
+While both are suitable for foreign students and professionals who want to study in the U.S., some key differences are related to your ability to work during your studies and after the completion of your studies.
 Your funding requirements will differ dramatically depending on which visa type you choose.
 See the table below for a quick comparison summary.

 Studying in the US: F-1 vs J-1